Catcleugh Reservoir

-Catcleugh Reservoir is a reservoir in Northumberland, England adjacent to the A68 road; just north of Byrness; and to the south of the border with Scotland.
+Catcleugh Reservoir is a reservoir in Northumberland, England, adjacent to the A68 road just north of Byrness and to the southeast of the border with Scotland.
+It has a surface area of 98.654 ha and a mean depth of 9.8 m, a catchment area of 4007.5 ha, and is situated at 247 m altitude.

 History

 The reservoir was constructed between 1884 and 1905 for the Newcastle and Gateshead Water Company.
 The reservoir forms part of a series of reservoirs along the A68, which are connected by tunnels and aqueducts from Catcleugh Reservoir to Whittle Dene; from where drinking water is supplied to Newcastle upon Tyne, Gateshead, and some surrounding areas.
 The reservoirs that form the chain are, from northwest to southeast: Catcleugh Reservoir → Colt Crag Reservoir → Little Swinburne Reservoir → Hallington Reservoirs → Whittle Dene.
 The reservoir is fed by the River Rede.
 The steam shovel was a large factor in building this reservoir as it could easily do the work of many men.

 Flora and fauna

 Catcleugh Reservoir has been designated as a Local Wildlife Site, and is surrounded by a mixture of native and conifer woodlands.
 The surrounding moorland is a Site of Special Scientific Interest because of the mosaic of heather and upland grassland.
 The higher moorland is home to breeding golden plover and dunlin.
-Osprey are known to have used this site for roosting; buzzards are regular visitors, and there are occasional records of golden eagle.
+Ospreys are known to have used this site for roosting; buzzards are regular visitors, and there are occasional records of golden eagles.

 A variety of mammals occur here including otter, red squirrel, badger, roe deer, and bat.
 Red squirrels live in the conifer plantations around the reservoir where mature trees provide a good supply of seeds.
-The young and mature conifer plantations are also good habitat for roe deer whilst the network of watercourses provides excellent habitat for the otter.
+The young and mature conifer plantations are also a good habitat for roe deer whilst the network of watercourses provides excellent habitat for the otter.